dieharders/ai-text-server/README.md

 The Obrew api server will be running on [https://localhost:8008](https://localhost:8008)

-\*Note if the server fails to start be sure to run `yarn makecert` command to create certificate files necessary for https.
+\*Note if the server fails to start be sure to run `yarn makecert` command to create certificate files necessary for https (these go into `/public` folder).
 If you dont want https then simply comment out the 2 lines `ssl_keyfile` and `ssl_certfile` when initiating the server.

 ### Run the Electron app (UI and Backend) in development